 You can get the benefits of Medicare Part A and Medicare Part B together through one plan managed by a private insurance company, like Medical Mutual.
 This is known as Medicare Part C or Medicare Advantage.
 Insurance companies that offer these plans contract with the federal government to administer the same services offered in Medicare Part A and Medicare Part B, but often offer additional benefits, like prescription drug coverage and wellness benefits.
-Medicare Part C plans usually require a monthly premium.
-Enrollees are also required to continue paying the Original Medicare Part B premium.
+Medicare Part C plans may require a monthly premium.
+Enrollees are still required to continue paying the Original Medicare Part B premium.

 Part C Eligibility